Lung Cancer Screening (PDQ®): Screening - Patient Information [NCI] - Risks of Lung Cancer Screening

 Chest x-rays expose the chest to radiation.

-Radiation exposure from chest x-rays may increase the risk of developing certain cancers, such as breast cancer.
+Radiation exposure from chest x-rays may increase the risk of certain cancers, such as breast cancer.

-Your doctor can advise you about your risk for lung cancer and your need for screening tests.
+Talk to your doctor about your risk for lung cancer and your need for screening tests.